micahcc/i3lock/README.md

 - i3lock uses PAM and therefore is compatible with LDAP etc.
   On OpenBSD i3lock uses the bsd_auth(3) framework.

+- This variant also include a blurred background feature

 Install
 -------